Unity-Technologies/com.unity.multiplayer.docs/transport_versioned_docs/version-2.0.0/workflows/workflow-client-server-secure.md

 ---
 id: secure-connection
-title: Secure client and server
+title: Secure client and server workflow
 ---

+Make note/tip/whatever that "Client and Server over UDP" and "Client and Server over Websocket" are simpler workflows

 The unity transport protocol can be configure to encrypt the connection between the server and the client while ensuring the server's/client's authenticity.
 This secure connection relies on UnityTLS and is available with the following editor versions:
 `2020.3 (2020.3.34 minimum and above),  2021.3 (2021.3.1f1 minimum and above) and 2022.1 (2022.1.0b16 minimum and above)`